Sourabhk20/vsd-hdp/README.md

   **Counter opt**

         Here, the ourput of the 2bit counter changes from 000 to 111 and again starts from 3'b0.
-        But, as we have assigned the output q only to the bit 0 (count [0]), this code will infer only 1 Flip Flop.
+        But, as we have assigned the output q only to the bit 0 (count [0]).
+	The synthesis tool will only one flip flop and optimize the other logic as the primary output is dependent on only one bit.

  		module counter_opt (input clk , input reset , output q);
 		reg [2:0] count;